think-modular-digital-solutions-GmbH/moodle-filter_activitytiles/README.md

 ## Usage

-Just enter **{activitytiles}** in any text to render the activitytiles there.
+Just enter **{{ activitytiles }}** in any text to render the activitytiles there.

+## Options

-### Selecting specific activities / activity types
+- **Selecting specific activities / activity types**

-Optionally, you can only display a specific type of activities, for example **{activitytiles mods=assign}** will only display assignments.
+Optionally, you can only display a specific type of activities, for example *{{ activitytiles mods=assign }}* will only display assignments.

-If you only want to display, you can do this with **{activitytiles mods=selected}**.
+If you only want to display, you can do this with *{activitytiles mods=selected}*.
 This will only display activities, that have the "Selected for tiles" checkbox set in the **Activity Tiles Settings** section of the activity's settings.

+- **template**: alternative mustache template to use instead of of the built-in coursecards - *eg: template=list*.

+You can put your own templates into the /templates subfolder, or use the existing ones.

+You can also use templates from other components by specifying them with their full name, eg *theme_tm_moove/custom_coursecards*

-### Style
+## Style

+For every activity, you have a new settings section for activitytiles.

 There, you can also optionally set a fontawesome icon or image for each activity, to make your tiles look even more beautiful.